aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-formatting/search-text-in-dwg/_index.md

 A: Absolutely.
 Purchase a license from the [Aspose's purchase page](https://purchase.aspose.com/buy) for production use.

 **Q: Is there a free trial available for Aspose.CAD for Java?**
-A: Yes, you can download a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can download a free trial from the [Aspose.CAD Java free trial page](https://releases.aspose.com/).

 **Q: How can I get support if I run into problems?**
 A: The official [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) is the best place to ask technical questions.

 **Q: Do temporary licenses work for evaluation?**
-A: Yes, a temporary license can be obtained from [here](https://purchase.aspose.com/temporary-license/) for testing purposes.
+A: Yes, a temporary license can be obtained from the [temporary license request page](https://purchase.aspose.com/temporary-license/) for testing purposes.

 ---